teresafrancis18/AutomationProjects/README.md

 2. Enter the maven instruction as shown below
 > mvn clean test -Dwebdriver.chrome.driver="path of chromedriver.exe"

-Test Results will be published as .html in target folder in the below path:
+After execution, Test Results will be published as .html in target folder in the below path:
 > target/surefire-reports/emailable-report.html

 Sample report emailable-report.html is uploaded

 # Test Execution Option 2 - using Eclipse IDE and TestNG